Antisemitism in 21st-century France: 2019

-2023 to present
+2023

+On October 23, 2023, the door to a Jewish couple's apartment was set on fire.
+The door was the only one in the building with a mezuzah and police were investigating if the attack was because of religion.

 In November 2023, a Jewish woman in her thirties was stabbed in her doorstep in Lyon while a swastika was found graffitied at her home.
 The prosecutor's office said there could be "an anti-Semitic motive" to the attack.

 According to a report from the Conseil Représentatif des Institutions juives de France (CRIF), the number of antisemitic crimes in France in 2023 nearly quadrupled compared to 2022, with 1,676 reported incidents.

+2024

 On 12 February 2024, a 35-year-old Jewish man was stabbed 6 times in Paris, the attacker was using anti-semitic remarks while attacking and a public prosecutor's office opened an investigation into the offense of attempted murder on grounds of religion.
 The victim and the attacker are reported to be childhood friends who recently got back in touch.

 On 17 May 2024, a synagogue in Rouen was set on fire by an Algerian man, who threw a petrol bomb through a small window.
 The arsonist, equipped with a knife, climbed onto the synagogue's roof and threatened police officers before being shot.
 The fire inside the synagogue was eventually brought under control by firefighters, with no reported victims other than the assailant.
 Damage inside the synagogue was significant, although the Torah scrolls remained unharmed.

 In June 2024, French police launched an investigation into the gang rape of a 12-year-old Jewish girl in Courbevoie, in what is being treated as an antisemitic crime.
 The suspects, three teenagers aged 12–14, are set to appear in court.
 One suspect, an ex-boyfriend of the victim, allegedly sought vengeance after learning of her Jewish identity, with investigators finding antisemitic content on his phone, including images of a burned Israeli flag.
 Another suspect admitted to hitting the victim due to her negative comments about Palestine.
 The girl was reportedly called a "dirty Jew" and received death threats.